 Jeannette Armstrong, Syilx Okanagan, Associate Professor, Canada Research Chair, The University of British Columbia, Okanagan Campus.
 Recipient of the George Woodcock Lifetime Literature Achievement Award and the Eco Trust USA Buffett Award for Indigenous Leadership she works to change biases about Indigenous people.
 Her research in Okanagan Syilx environmental ethics is recognized globally.
 She serves on Canada’s Aboriginal Traditional Knowledge Subcommittee of Committee on the Status of Endangered Wildlife In Canada.

-Dr. Curtis Berlinguette (Chemistry, UBCV)
+Dr. Curtis Berlinguette (Chemistry / Chemical and Biological Engineering, UBCV)